tommyvone/Boun-tom/README.md

 # 💼 Personal Portfolio – AI Prompt Engineer & Web Developer

 Welcome to my personal portfolio!
 This repository showcases my work, skills, and passion for building intelligent and visually engaging web experiences.
-Whether you're here to explore my AI prompt engineering projects or dive into my full-stack web development work,“You’re in the right place — feel free to connect with me.
-You never know where life might take us.”
+Whether you're here to explore my AI prompt engineering projects or dive into my full-stack web development work, You’re in the right place — feel free to connect with me.
+You never know where life might take us.

 ## 🚀 About Me